 Chapter 64 is a detailed chapter of 30｜Bakumatsu Period, Shin Shin-to.
 Please read chapter 30 before reading this chapter.

-Swords made between Tennmei era (天明 1781) and the end of Keio era (慶應) is called Shin-shin-to.
-See the timeline above.
-This was the time the society was moving toward the Meiji Restoration.
-It is Bakumatsu time.
-During the time, sword making became active again.
-Below is the well-known swordsmiths in main areas.
+Swords made between the Tennmei era (天明 1781) and the end of Keio era (慶應) are called Shin Shin-to.
+Please see the timeline above.
+It was the time Japan was moving toward the Meiji Restoration.
+It was the Bakumatsu time.
+During the time, sword making was active again.
+Below are the well-known swordsmiths in the main areas.

 Musashi no Kuni (武蔵の国: Tokyo today)

-Taikei Naotane (大慶直胤) ——Though Taikei Naotane was within the Suishinshi group, he was among the top swordsmith.
-He had an amazing ability to forge all kinds of different styles of sword wonderfully.
-When he made Bizen Den style, it looks like Nagamitsu of Ko-to time with Nioi.
-Also, did Sakasa-choji as Katayama Ichimonji had done.
+Taikei Naotane (大慶直胤) ————-Although Taikei Naotane was within the Suishinshi group, he was among the top swordsmiths.
+He had an amazing ability to forge all kinds of different styles of swords wonderfully.
+When he made a Bizen Den style, it looked like Nagamitsu from the Ko-to time with Nioi.
+Also, he did Sakasa-choji as Katayama Ichimonji had done.
 Katai-ha appears.
-My sword textbook had a note that I saw Naotane on 8/1971.
+My note on the textbook says that I saw Naotane in August 1971.

 Taikei Naotane (大慶直胤) Photo is from “Token no Mikata (The way to look at swords)” written by Koichi Hiroi, Published 1971

-Minamoto no Kiyomaro (源清麿) —– Kiyomaro desired to join the Meiji Restoration movement as a Samurai, but his guardian realized Kiyomaro’s ability as a great swordsmith, helped him to be a swordsmith.
-It is said that Kiyomaro had a drinking problem, he was not so eager to forge swords.
-At the age of 42 years old, he committed Seppuku.
-Kiyomaro was called Yotsuya Masamune because he lived in Yotsuya (part of Shinjuku.
-Tokyo, today) and was a very good sword smith, almost same level as Masamune.
-His sword has wide width, shallow Sori, stretched Kissaki, Fukura Kareru.
-Boshi has komaru–boshi.
-Ji-gane is fine wood grain.
+Minamoto no Kiyomaro (源清麿) —————— Kiyomaro desired to join the Meiji Restoration movement as a Samurai; still, his guardian realized Kiyomaro’s ability as a great swordsmith and helped him become one.
+It is said that because Kiyomaro had a drinking problem, he was not so eager to forge swords.
+At age 42, he committed Seppuku.
+Kiyomaro, who lived in Yotsuya (a part of Shinjuku, Tokyo, today), was called Yotsuya Masamune because he was as good as Masamune.
+His swords were wide width, shallow Sori, stretched Kissaki, and Fukura–kareru.
+Boshi has Komaru-boshi.
+Fine wood grain Ji-gane.

 Minamoto no Kiyomaro (源清麿) Photo is from “Token no Mikata ( The way to look at swords)”, written by Koichi Hiroi, published 1971